locoxsoco/GG-Assist/README.md

 Transform your ideas into powerful G-Assist plugins!
 Whether you're a Python developer, C++ enthusiast, or just getting started, our plugin system makes it easy to extend G-Assist's capabilities.
 Create custom commands, automate tasks, or build entirely new features - the possibilities are endless!

-## ✨ What Can You Build?
-- 🐍 Python plugins for rapid development
-- ⚡ C++ plugins for performance-critical applications
-- 🤖 AI-powered plugins using our ChatGPT assisted plugin builder
-- 🔌 Custom system interactions
-- 🎮 Game and application integrations

 ### 📦 Plugin Architecture

 Each plugin lives in its own directory named after the plugin (this name is used to invoke the plugin):